Wantook/DockerTutorial/README.md

 # Overview

-A Docker Container includes the dependencies and packages of your project in the container so that the users would not need to download the dependencies themselves.
-For example, you are making a Python project that includes Matplotlib.
-If I would download your project and I don't have Matplotlib, then I have to download those dependencies too.
-This would be too troublesome if your projects has too much dependencies that downloading them all manually would be a problem.
-Docker packages your apps so that anyone who downloads it won't have to install the dependencies you used.
+A Docker container includes the dependencies, packages, and the entire runtime environment required for your project, ensuring that it runs consistently across different systems.
+For example, if you have a Python project that uses Matplotlib, you can create a Docker container that includes your application code, Matplotlib, and all other necessary dependencies.
+This way, anyone who downloads the container can run your project without needing to manually install the dependencies.
+Docker containers provide portability, reproducibility, isolation, and efficiency, making them a powerful tool for application deployment.